 - Ambiguous Gender: The robed beings really don't have any identifiable sexual characteristics.

-- The first four times you complete the game, a new section is added to the pattern on your cape.
+- The first four times you complete the game, a new line of embroidery is added to the embellishments on your cloak.

-- Collecting all the symbols unlocks a white cape, which starts with a longer scarf that recharges automatically when you're on the ground.
+- Collecting all the symbols unlocks a white cloak, which starts out with a longer scarf that recharges automatically when you're on the ground.

 - April Fools' Day: thatgamecompany put up a teaser for a "Rocket Death Match" DLC, which of course goes against the entire point of the game.

 - Ascended Glitch: During a phase in which thatgamecompany had trouble getting the ending levels to properly resonate with playtesters, one test ended prematurely when a glitch caused the game to seem like it was over right after you die in the snowstorm.
 The playtester found this false ending so profoundly moving it brought him to tears; this inspired tgc to put in significant extra effort (see Doing It for the Art) to turn the actual ending into something equally moving.

 - Ascend to a Higher Plane of Existence: Your character in the ending, and apparently what happened to the robed beings who survived the civil war and made the journey.